-The exorbitant price of inaugurations — and the fact that inaugural committees can accept unlimited contributions as well as corporate money — make them an ideal way for wealthy special interests to buy political access and influence, ultimately drowning out the voices of everyday Americans.
+The exorbitant price of inaugurations — and the fact that inaugural committees can accept unlimited donations, as well as corporate money — make them an ideal means for wealthy special interests to buy political access and influence, ultimately drowning out the voices of everyday Americans.

-Even worse, while some corporations and their top executives have publicly exchanged big money for access to the new administration, others who want to avoid public scrutiny can easily exploit pathways that keep their spending secret.
+Even worse, while some corporations and their top executives have publicly exchanged big money for access to the new administration, others who wanted to avoid public scrutiny exploited pathways to keep their spending secret.

-That would mean the public doesn’t even know who is spending big to get their thoughts in the new president’s ear — a recipe for potential corruption.
+That means the public doesn’t even know everyone who spent big money to get their thoughts in the new president’s ear — a recipe for potential corruption.

 Presidential Inaugurations Are a Unique Opportunity for Big Donors to Buy Access

-Donating to a president’s inaugural fund is a highly effective way for uberwealthy individuals and big corporations to win political favor.
-Unlike contributions to a presidential campaign, there is no limit to how much money an individual or corporation can donate to an inaugural fund.
+Donating to a president’s inaugural committee is a highly effective way for uberwealthy individuals and big corporations to win political favor.
+Unlike contributions to a presidential campaign, there is no limit to how much money an individual or corporation can donate to an inaugural committee.

-Moreover, inaugural fund donations are a sure bet; donors know their money is going to the person who will be sitting in the Oval Office.
+Moreover, inaugural committee donations are a sure bet; donors know their money is going to the person who will be sitting in the Oval Office.

-While previous presidents have typically adopted self-imposed limitations on their inaugural fundraising — President Barack Obama capped individual contributions to his 2009 inauguration at $50,000 and President George W. Bush capped them at $250,000 — Trump has not.
+While previous presidents have typically adopted self-imposed limitations on their inaugural fundraising — President Barack Obama capped individual donations to his 2009 inauguration at $50,000 and President George W. Bush capped them at $250,000 — Trump did not.

-These public, seven-figure donations send a clear message that wealthy corporations are working to buy political goodwill for the next four years — a concerning sign of how corruption may play out in a second Trump administration.
+These public, seven-figure donations send a clear message that wealthy corporations and individuals are working to buy political goodwill for the next four years — a concerning sign of how corruption may continue to play out in the second Trump administration.

 Dark money refers to political spending where the true sources of the funds are concealed from the public, often through the use of a corporate shell or conduit.
 Wealthy special interests frequently use dark money to accrue political influence while concealing their actions from voters.